Terms of Service

-The contractor declares that the iGZ-DGB collective bargaining agreements are fully included in their currently valid version in the employment contracts that they have concluded with the temporary workers employed in the client's company.
+The contractor declares that the iGZ-DGB collective bargaining agreements are fully included in their currently valid version in the employment contracts he has concluded with the temporary workers employed in the client's company.
 The contractor is a member of the Association of German Temporary Employment Companies

 3. Labor Relations

 The conclusion of this agreement does not establish an employment relationship between the temporary worker and the client.
 The contractor is the employer of the temporary worker.
-The contractor assures the client that only employees who are in an employment relationship with the personnel service provider will be hired (no chain rental).
+The contractor assures the client that only those employees will be hired who are in an employment relationship with the personnel service provider (no chain rental).